Hormone Side Effects

 Progesterone taken by mouth often promotes sleepiness, so it should always be taken at night.
 Too high a dose may cause fatigue, nausea, or breast tenderness.

-In women who have not had hysterectomy, progesterone must always be given with estrogen, in order to avoid increasing the risk of uterine cancer.
+In women who have not had a hysterectomy, progesterone must always be given with estrogen, in order to avoid increasing the risk of uterine cancer.
 If sufficient progesterone is given, usually 50-100 mg daily, there will be no increased risk of uterine cancer.
 Progesterone blood level should be measured at least once after starting progesterone, about two hours after dosing, to verify that a satisfactory blood level is attained.

 Vaginal bleeding may recur when estrogen and progesterone therapy are provided.
 This is usually brief and disappears within a few months.
 In women using hormone pellets, bleeding may be recurrent.
 It is generally of no significance.
 Lowering the dose of estrogen or raising the progesterone dose may be helpful.
 It may be reassuring to obtain an ultrasound study of the uterus to verify that excessive thickening has not occurred.
 As long as progesterone is also given, there is no increased risk of endometrial cancer.